daghanacay/mcp-workshop/README.md

 ## Set up knowledge of Strand agent as context for your LLM code platform

-WE will use Strand as our agent (https://strandsagents.com/latest/).
+We will use Strand as our agent (https://strandsagents.com/latest/).
 I have copied the README from https://github.com/strands-agents/sdk-python.
 It is called README-strand-agent.md.

+Now we are ready to build our MCP application without writing a single line of code !!

+WARNING this will cost you around US$15 using Claude opus 4 to complete the rest of the tutorial.
+You can use older models if you want to save money. however, I cannot guarantiee the outcome.

 # Build a server with natural language